udit-gitops/Floris-AI/README.md

 ---

-## Known limitations

-- **Telnyx's trial telephony account** does not support India-destination outbound calling on the original test number; outbound calls now use a dedicated number purchased through Kipps, which resolved this.
-- **Hindi/multilingual support** is unreliable — Kipps' speech-to-text occasionally drifts to unrelated languages under ambient noise, even with English explicitly configured.
-English performs reliably under controlled conditions; this is platform behavior outside this project's control.

----

 ## Acknowledgments

 Built on the **Kipps.AI** platform — Voice Agent, Chat Agent, Knowledge Base, Function Calling, and Workflow Builder made this possible without building telephony or speech infrastructure from scratch.
 Thank you to the Kipps.AI team for hosting this hackathon and for a platform flexible enough to support a genuinely autonomous, dual-channel recovery workflow.